rossaddison/yii2-house2house/README.md

 **Installation Steps if wanting more than 10 independent sharers.**

-1. If you have more than 10 companies/divisions/units that you as administrator are wanting to signup you will need to edit the following four files:
+1. If you have more than 10 companies/divisions/units that you as administrator are wanting to signup you will need to edit the following three files:

-    1. *frontend/**config**/main.php - Adjust the backup module to include more than one database.
-Keep to the naming convention eg. db1, db2*
     1. *frontend/**components**/Utilities::userLogin_set_database().
 Include additional databases here using the naming convention eg. db1, db2*
     1. ***common**/config/main-local.php - Follow the naming convention eg. db1, db2*
     1. ***console**/config/main.php - edit and replicate the commands in the **controllerMap** for migrations over and above the 10 databases.*